infinitLoop/gbz_tools/README.md

 ```

 ## Safe Shutdown
-When doing safe shutdown that is triggered via the power switch (utilizing a cicuit that will keep power active during shutdown),
+When doing safe shutdown that is triggered via the power switch (utilizing a circuit that will keep power active during the software shutdown),
 this should be added to the config.txt file for GPIO mapping, instead of using the button triggers above.

 edit the file...